Seeing Your CFO as a Strategic Business Partner [& How This Benefits You]

-Financial integrity is the process of making sure financials are compliant, accurate and meaningful.
-That way, CEOs and other executives can have the confidence that their decision-making is informed with the correct data.
+Financial integrity is the process of making sure financials are compliant, accurate, and meaningful.
+That way, CEOs and other executives can have the confidence that their decision-making is informed by the correct data.

 While CFOs may not be the ones that always create financial reports, they will establish protocols and expectations for those that do.
 When managing financial integrity in reports, CFOs should manage to do two things with the data:

 - Ensure Accuracy: In this context, accuracy doesn’t just mean correct.
 It should also be relevant and timely to the current state of the company.